DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 131: "By the FAith and power in CAndiCat, we followers of the pink, shall love and laugh, dream team togther, as the cult of joy and the colour of soft, purple in hue, and blue in the sky, we summoned CPU for Devi's System!!" -Tef_Bannow: (15-Feb-25)
 * 132: "We have built - a leg." -DeviCat (24-Feb-25)
 * 133: " ![SUBtember](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_bfb533e2253044f3a77d0032b2354c0b/default/light/1.0 "SUBtember") ![devicatCake](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_f50b810ec07e44c3861c2a49e06983d6/default/light/1.0 "devicatCake") !" -xkirax56: (26-Feb-25)
+* 134: "5ever your second biggest cheerleader. i'll leave being your biggest cheerleader to your husband since i think he deserves that title way more lol." -MumieMatcha: (05-Mar-25)

 There may be quotes newer than these that have yet to be collected.